atiquinnn/FHS-Zapisky/Old Norse Literature/Old Norse Literature.md

 - Prosaic genre
 - Specific for Iceland and Norway
 - Genres:
-	- King/Royal -- konungasoegur
+	- King/Royal -- konungasögur
 		- Preserve royal deeds
 		- Inspired by Hagiographies - Saint stories
-	- Family -- íslendingasoegur
+	- Family -- íslendingasögur
 		- Describes lives of first Icelanders, taking place in that period (870-930), written down also centuries later
 		- For sure changed a lot
 		- Places and names on Iceland
 		- Sagas abour discovering america (Vineland)
 		- Again, it is contested whether it is simply art or real attestations but most likely there is some truth
-	- Legendary -- fornaldarsoegur
+	- Legendary -- fornaldarsögur
 		- Take place out of Iceland
 		- Take place before the settlement
 		- Written down later than the Kingly and Familial stories
 		- Supernatural stuff
-	- Chivalric -- riddarasoegur
+	- Chivalric -- riddarasögur
 		- Translated european stories and Indigenous Icelandic sagas
 		- Translated
 			- Fixed form